lovill/gsapp-adr2/README.md

-# People Populator
+# ADR2 GSAPP In-Class Grasshopper Demos
 Grasshopper example files for ADR2 GSAPP.

-# Warmup
+## Warmup
 A series of fast-pace in-class exercises.
 - [warmup .3dm + .gh files](1_warmup)

-# Populate in real-time section drawings with people (or any other 2D shape).
+## Populate in real-time section drawings with people (or any other 2D shape).

 ![](imgs/animation.gif)